pippinbarr/cart263-2019/slides/activity-circle-eater/activity-circle-eater.md

 ## 6. Updating the avatar

 Define a function that updates the avatar's position.
 It should:
-1. Set the avatar's position to be the same as the mouse position (remember that p5 has built-in variable to tell you the mouse's position - look them up if you don't remember)
+1. Set the avatar's position to be the same as the mouse position (remember that p5 has built-in variables to tell you the mouse's position - look them up if you don't remember)
 1. Reduce the avatar's size by a set amount (consider using `constrain()` here to keep it between `0` and the maximum size)
 1. Check if the avatar's size has reached 0 and set the avatar to be inactive if so